acervo-files/.github/profile/README.md

 **Acervo Engine** — the open framework
 - Source adapter pattern, OCR cascade, hybrid full-text + semantic search
-- Source available under BSL (reverts to OSS after 4 years)
+- Source available under BSL
 - Built so anyone can verify how documents are obtained and processed

 **Acervo Files** — the commercial application